concrete5cojp/concrete5-Coding-Guideline/readme.md

 This guideline was made for front-end engineer who is creating an original concrete5 for client specific work.

-concrete5 is fron-end CMS.

-However it means that it be could easily resulted in CSS and/or JS conflict between site's CSS and interface UI..
+concrete5 is front-end flexible CMS.
+But it also means that it be could easily resulted in CSS and/or JS conflict between site's CSS and interface UI..

 This coding guideline is made to help you avoid the conflict for concrete5 Japan, Inc. partners.